-Several of YCWA's proposed Conditions are related to the ongoing O&M of the Project.
+Several of YCWA's proposed conditions are related to the ongoing O&M of the Project and are not specific to Project reservoirs or stream reaches.
 This section describes effects of those O&M-related conditions on water quantity and water quality.